 Students will be provided an overview of the dynamic and complex subject of international marketing.
 Students will also learn about the rising significance of global orientation in business and become familiar with the processes used and environments encountered by international marketers.
 3 semester credits

 BUS 333 Marketing

 Marketing consists of activities that satisfy needs through production, placement, promotion, and pricing of goods, services, and ideas.
 This course explores target markets, marketing mixes, and marketing environments.
-Prerequisite: BUS 215 or MGT 326 or instructor consent 3 semester credits

 BUS 340 Sales Management